 Change the Rounding Default in User Settings

-- Click User Settings from the OfficeConnect ribbon tab.
+- Select User Settings from the OfficeConnect ribbon tab.

-- Click in the Round to dropdown and select the rounding magnitude.
-If you don’t want to apply any rounding to the values in the workbook, click No Rounding
+- From the Round to drop-down, select the rounding magnitude.
+If you don’t want to apply any rounding to the values in the workbook, select No Rounding

 - Click OK.